 At Champions Speakers, we regularly book personalities for a range of events.
 With every kind of sports speaker, including football legends and distinguished Olympians, available to book, there is a speaker for every topic and occasion.

 Football legend, Kevin Keegan, is hailed for his achievements as a player, manager and pundit of the sport.
-Having twice won one of the most prestigious awards in football, the Balloon d’Or and two UEFA Cup titles with Liverpool, Kevin has mastered the art of securing any goal set.
+Having twice won one of the most prestigious awards in football, the Ballon d’Or and two UEFA Cup titles with Liverpool, Kevin has mastered the art of securing any goal set.

 In 2020, Kevin released a series of videos in collaboration with Big Change, one of which explores ‘Ways to Turn Around a Losing Team’ and secure success, something he elaborates on at events.